bebiksior/EvenBetter/README.md

 ![image](https://github.com/bebiksior/EvenBetter/assets/71410238/1af01fdb-e789-49b3-b35a-96ea7d5c7585)

 ## HTTP History rows colorized
-In v1.1 I've implemented colors for HTTP History rows!
 If your HTTP request includes the parameter `_color=red`, its background will now be set to red. (it also supports other colors :D)

 ![image](https://github.com/bebiksior/EvenBetter/assets/71410238/c5b0f5dc-ba08-4e68-aeff-c288ef8ddad7)

+## ssrf.cvssadvisor.com integration
+Type `$ssrfinstance` in Replay tab within the request body and it will automatically be replaced with the URL of your new SSRF instance!
+Also, a window with requests history to this instance will open up.

 ## Sidebar Group Rearranging & Hide functionality